nanvel/blog/2016/06/business-terms.md

 > A startup is a company designed to grow fast.
 Being newly founded does not in itself make a company a startup.
 Nor is it necessary for a startup to work on technology, or take venture funding, or have some sort of "exit".
 The only essential thing is growth.
 Everything else we associate with startups follows from growth.
 >
 > Paul Graham, founder of The Y Combinator
+---
+> A startup is a human institution designed to deliver a new product or service under conditions of extreme uncertainty.
+>
+> Eric Ries

 There are three characteristics that together make a startup business model truly scalable (The startup checklist by David S. Rose):

 - You have to be able to start small
 - Your marginal costs must drop over time so that each additional dollar of revenue costs less than the previous dollar
 - Your scalability needs to be built into your business model, rather than relying on any special exogenous factors

+Startup comparatively to business (according to Dan Norris):

+- High impact potential
+- High levels of innovation
+- High levels of uncertainty

+## The Turkey problem

 ## Traction channels